reybits/scratch.nvim/README.md

 # Neovim Scratch Buffer

-> WARNING: This plugin is still in development and may not be stable!

-This plugin provides an easy way to work with scratch buffers in Neovim.
-It allows you to quickly open a scratch buffer in your current window or in a new split window.
-The plugin also offers the flexibility to configure the default name and appearance of the scratch buffer.
+This plugin provides a simple way to work with scratch buffers in Neovim.
+It opens a floating window for temporary notes or edits and does not save anything to disk.
+You can quickly open a scratch buffer without affecting your current workspace.
+Additionally, the plugin allows customization of the buffer’s default name and appearance.

 ## Features:

-- Open a scratch buffer in a floating window.
+- Open a scratch buffer in a floating window for quick edits.
-- Automatically switch to an existing scratch buffer if it already exists.
+- Automatically switch to an existing scratch buffer if one is already open.
-- Configure default options for the scratch buffer.
+- Customize the default name, appearance, and behavior of the scratch buffer.
-- The scratch buffer acts as a temporary workspace and is not backed by a file.
+- The scratch buffer is purely temporary and does not save to disk.
+- No interference with existing buffers or files, keeping your workspace clean.

 ## Installation